SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Experiment

-\textbf{Effect of adjusting different layers.} A natural question is whether the improvements observed in \ours are specific to training the classifier.
+\textbf{Effect of adjusting different layers.} A natural question is whether the improvements observed in \ours are specific to classifier training.
 To explore this, we analyze the effect of training different layers beyond the classifier by updating merging coefficients along with each of the 12 transformer layers in the merged encoder.
 As shown in Figure~\ref{fig:blocks}, training a single internal layer achieves accuracy comparable to training the classifier, suggesting that task-specific information can be effectively captured by refining a single layer rather than modifying the entire model.
 Identifying the optimal layer could further enhance performance.
 On the other hand, training multiple layers at once, either from the early stage (layers 1–6) or the later stage (layers 7–12), leads to a performance drop.
-This suggests that updating too many layers disrupts the task-agnostic knowledge embedded in the pre-trained model, reducing its ability to generalize across tasks.
+This suggests that the gain is not merely due to increased trainable capacity, but comes from targeted single-layer adaptation that preserves task-agnostic knowledge.
 See Table~\ref{tab:appendix_layer_coef_train} for details.

+{ \textbf{Improvement beyond classifier adaptation.} One might suspect that our performance gains stem primarily from fine-tuning the task-specific layer rather than improving the merged encoder representations.
+To isolate the quality of the jointly optimized merged encoder, we conduct an ablation study using ViT-B/32 across 8 tasks where we retain the merged encoder learned by \ours but replace the fine-tuned classifier with the original zero-shot classifier.
+Remarkably, this configuration achieves an average accuracy of {82.4\%}, representing a substantial improvement over the standard Task Arithmetic baseline with the same zero-shot classifier (69.1\%).
+This confirms that \ours significantly enhances the quality of the underlying merged encoder itself, independent of the classifier adaptation.
+Refer to Table~\ref{tab:intrinsic} for per-task performance.}